|

 After you’ve officially relaunched your website or implemented major changes, note that the process doesn’t end there.
 Keep using your website yourself to discover weak spots, and pay attention to what customers say about it.
 If there are reports of glitches or errors, act right away.
 Sometimes, there are problems that surface months after relaunch so be ready with proper response any time an issue crops up.

 Note that this is a beginner’s guide to website migration.
-There are 101 things to discuss with your web development team to get the full picture of things.
+There are 101 things to discuss with your web development team or partner web design agency to get the full picture of things.
 Of course, with any major changes implemented on your online assets, there are risks and rewards.

 The biggest risk of website migration is losing content and SEO rankings because this is tantamount to losing customers and revenue.
 However, this can be easily prevented with proper migration.
 In the end, wouldn’t owning a website that’s engaging, raises the bar for competitors and does more than simply sell a better proposition?